 GREETINGS, FEEL FREE TO

-We deals in items we believe others will enjoy and want to purchase.
+We deal in items we believe others will enjoy and want to purchase.

 We are not experts.